anusharavilla/mentor-web/README.md

 <<<<<BEFORE SUBMITTING>>>>>>>>>>
 ## run tests and make sure things are working
-## go to auth0 and set your JWT to maxtiming
-## copy that JWT into setup.sh

 ## remove my username and password
 ## git commit and submit
 ## IMPORTANT: change my laptop password